-Many commercial and trade directories (the forerunners of telephone directories) were published.
-Directories were first published for cities and large towns around 1800, and a few decades later for small towns or rural areas.
-However, there were earlier directories for London.
+Initially, directories were only published for cities and large towns, but a few decades later, they were also published for small towns and rural areas.
+Interestingly, there were even earlier directories for London, which were published before the directories for other regions.
 A directory of London merchants was published in 1677 and London directories were published annually from 1734.
 The number of directories increased enormously during the 19th century.
 Some covered a county (or a number of counties), a city or even the whole of London.
 Others covered a few towns (perhaps a particular industrial area) or parts of London.
 The publication of directories continued until the 1970s when they were superseded by telephone directories.

 7 Grace’s Alley, Wellclose Square; Bernhard Herber; carver and gilder

 Similar entries for my ancestor Bernard Herber appeared in London directories each year up to 1864.
 From 1865 to 1868, there were entries for Bernard as the publican at the George Tavern on New Road, St George’s East.
 These directory entries are the only records that I have found concerning Bernard’s time as a publican.
 London directories also include many entries for my g.g. grandfather Joseph James Eagles, a boot and shoe repairer (who lived from 1843 to 1918).
 There are also entries for his father Joseph James Eagles, his grandfather James Eagles (both bootmakers), his great-uncle John Abraham Eagles (a shopkeeper) and John Abraham’s two sons, George (a silversmith) and John Thomas Eagles (a smelling bottle manufacturer).
 In addition to entries for trades and businesses, directories included some private residents.